 The Graduate Certificate in DHMS for graduate students enrolled in CLAS or Fine Arts PhD or MA/MFA programs will require a total of 12 credits:

 - 3 credits in one of the core courses,

 - one 3-credit independent study focusing on the assembly of the DHMS portfolio

 Certificate courses do not require any pre-requisites.
 Graduate students applying to the Certificate program must be full-time students with a GPA of 3.0 or higher.
 Each of the core courses introduces students to key aspects of digital humanities within the context of media studies and digital cultures.
 They will provide historical, literary and philosophical perspectives for thinking broadly about and working within digital humanities and media studies, as well as expose students to applications and technical skills to merge theory with practice.

-It is recommended that students attain this grounding before moving on to take the elective courses.
-However, students may take courses concurrently as they complete their MA/MFA or doctorate.
+Students may take courses concurrently as they complete their MA/MFA or PhD.
 The two elective courses will allow students to branch out into the various subfields or sister fields of digital humanities and media studies, including multimodal scholarship, digital publishing, text analysis, network analysis, mapping, linguistic computing and more – choices to be determined with their advisor(s) in combination with the DHMS Assistant Director.
-At least one core will be offered every year.
+At least one core course will be offered every year.

 Core Courses (students take one, 3 credits)

 ENGL 5650: Digital Humanities I (to be offered Spring 2019)